GrandpaScout/Figura-VSCode-Documentation/.github/ISSUE_TEMPLATE/documentation-error.md

 ---

 # Issues:
-*List off the issues for each function/class given.
+//*List off the issues for each function/class given.
 Examples given below, replace them.*
 ### `table.function()`
 This function is missing a return value.
 It also does not explain what it does very well.
 ### `ClassName`